GetValkyrie/valkyrie/README.md

 * [vagrant-triggers](https://github.com/emyl/vagrant-triggers)
 * [vagrant-dns](https://github.com/BerlinVagrant/vagrant-dns) *Mac only
 * [Drush 7.0-dev](https://github.com/drush-ops/drush)
+* NFS *Pre-installed on OS-X, install `nfs-common` package on linux.

 The latest versions of all of the above are recommended.
 To install Drush on OS X, we recommend using [Homebrew](http://brew.sh/).
 You'll need to install the HEAD version of Drush: `brew install drush --HEAD`.